openknowledge/kafka-api-showcase/README.md

 * `kafka-reactive-messaging-producer` containing a Kafka producer
 * `kafka-reactive-messaging-consumer` containing a Kafka consumer

-For further descriptions concerning Microprofile Reactive Messaging and the samples read [here](kafka-reactive-messaging/README.md).
+For further descriptions concerning Microprofile Reactive Messaging and the sample read [here](kafka-reactive-messaging/README.md).